rolandc85/VbaPcre2/README.md

 - Inherit the syntax ```SubMatches``` instead of ```SubMatchValue```
 - Add string retrieval from named group with position return function ```IndexByName``` in IRegExp Class, return position in group ```SubMatches```

+  If you are familiar with the setting in VBScript.RegExp as Global, MultiLine, change it to GlobalSearch, Options.Compile.MultiLine

 #### VBA Example Code:

 ```VBA